Glacier National Park, British Columbia, Canada: What to pack, what to wear, and when to go [2024]

 Waterproof snow boots

-In addition to day-to-day footwear, you should bring snow boots.
-For visiting Glacier National Park (British Columbia), a great option is these boots:
+In addition to standard footwear, it's important to bring snow boots.
+For travel to Glacier National Park (British Columbia), we suggest these boots:

 Waterproof jacket that can be used in snow

-Glacier National Park (British Columbia) has some great skiing If you plan to ski, we also suggest:
+Glacier National Park (British Columbia) has some good skiing If you plan to ski, we would recommend:

 - day pack